-The décor is as loud as the flavours at this contemporary Indian eatery on Crown Street.
-The interior is decked out with technicolour murals and Hindi street signs – there’s even your requisite bike-tacked-onto-the-wall, complete with pink neon rims.
+Masala Theory’s décor is as loud as its flavours.
+Found on Crown Street, the contemporary Indian eatery’s interior is decked out with technicolour murals and Hindi street signs – there’s even your requisite bike-tacked-onto-the-wall, complete with pink neon rims.
 But it’s the food that really gets our attention.

 If you’re after your regular Sunday night butter chicken and garlic naan you won’t be disappointed – the inventive fusion dishes haven’t pushed this old boy off the menu.
-For a softly spiced authentic experience try the salli boti: a fragrant goat curry of black cardamom, cinnamon, onion and tomato gravy, simply embellished with a hat of matchstick potatoes.
+For a softly spiced authentic experience, try the salli boti: a fragrant goat curry of black cardamom, cinnamon, onion and tomato gravy, simply embellished with a hat of matchstick potatoes.
 As for the house favourite, order the dhungar chicken tikka masala with thick chunks of smoked chicken smothered in a creamy Mughlai masala sauce.

-This colourful joint is already decked out for a party, so if you’ve got a group, make it a feast with their banquet menus that go from $45-$70 per person.
+This colourful joint is already dressed up for a party, so if you’ve got a group, make it a feast with their banquet menus that go from $65-$70 per person.